 An appendectomy is the surgical removal of the appendix.
 It is a common procedure that surgeons usually carry out in an emergency.
 A person is under general anesthesia when doctors remove the appendix, meaning they should not feel any pain during the procedure.
 However, the surgical area may become tender as it heals.

 The appendix is a small pouch that does not perform any vital functions in the body.
 However, it is close to the large intestine and is sometimes vulnerable to infection due to the accumulation of stool, bacteria, and other infectious material.

-If it does become infected, a doctor will usually recommend removal of the appendix by appendectomy.
+If it acquires an infection, a doctor will usually recommend removing the appendix with an appendectomy.

 In most cases, an appendectomy is an emergency procedure that doctors perform when a person’s appendix develops an infection and becomes inflamed.
 When appendicitis develops, individuals will often experience pain around the belly button that then migrates to the lower right quadrant of the abdomen.